 To allow the program to expand, NSF would like to increase its multi-year grant to $60,000 per year.
 A few generous donors have agreed to match up to $30,000 for every dollar raised by April 15.
 The Village Bank generously responded with an annual $15,000 gift.
 We need to raise another $15,000 by April 15th to take full advantage of the match, that’s $1,000 a day for 15 days!

 Since the Calculus Project’s launch in 2013, your financial support has played a key role in the significant enrollment growth NPS has seen in high-level mathematics among traditionally underrepresented student groups:

 - Hispanic student enrollment has increased 70 percent.

 - Low-income student enrollment has increased nine-fold!

-At a cost of $1,000 per student for a full year of programming, the Calculus Project’s success depends on a public-private partnership between the Newton Public Schools, private foundations and corporate donors, and generous individuals like you to reach full capacity.
-Donate today!
+The Calculus Project in Newton currently serves 150 students in grades 8-12.
+At a cost of $1000 per student for a full year of programming, its success depends on a public-private partnership between the Newton Public Schools, corporate donors, and generous individuals.

 The Calculus Project helps students build their math skills and confidence.
 Students attend a three-week intensive summer “math camp” where they preview the upcoming year’s math curriculum, learn life and study skills, and go on exciting field trips to STEM companies like Google and iRobot.
 Throughout the school year, they are offered twice-a-week after-school tutoring support.